PedroLopes/openEMSstim/README.md

 ## Supported platforms & APIs

-openEMSstim can be interfaced on virtually anything as long as it has bluetooth (BT LE) or serial (USB).
-Here are the languages and libraries for which we have created examples and support code:
+openEMSstim can be interfaced on virtually anything as long as the device features bluetooth (BT LE) or serial (USB).
+Here are the languages and libraries for which we have created examples and tested the code:

 ![How to connect your board](extra/images/other-logos/android.png)
 ![How to connect your board](extra/images/other-logos/unity.png)